Click, Clack, Moo

 Click, Clack, Moo: Cows That Type is a 2000 children's book written by Doreen Cronin.
-Illustrated by Betsy Lewin, the Simon & Schuster book tells the story of Farmer Brown's cows, who find an old typewriter in the barn and proceed to write letters to Farmer Brown, making various demands and then going on strike when they aren't met.
+Illustrated by Betsy Lewin, the Simon & Schuster book tells the story of Farmer Brown's cows, who find an old typewriter in the barn and proceed to write letters to Farmer Brown, making various demands and then going on strike when they are not met.

 A book and CD edition was also released, with the CD being narrated by Rik Mayall.
 The CD features three tracks; tracks one and three featuring the story being read with background music and sound effect track, and track two being solely the story without added audio.

 Plot

-Farmer Brown begins to hear typing sounds coming from his barn.
-He discovers that his cows have found an old typewriter in the barn and are using it to type letters requesting things from Farmer Brown, such as electric blankets to keep them warm at night.
+When Farmer Brown begins to hear typing sounds coming from his barn, he discovers that his cows have found an old typewriter in the barn and are using it to type letters requesting things from Farmer Brown, such as electric blankets to keep them warm at night.
 Farmer Brown refuses, and the cows withhold their milk until they get what they ask for.
 Soon, the cows type a similar letter on behalf of the hens also asking for blankets, which Farmer Brown refuses to provide.
 The hens join the cows and refuse to lay eggs.

-Farmer Brown realizes this makes it impossible to run a farm.
-In an attempt to re-establish order, he sends a letter back to the cows and hens on his own typewriter and tells them they do not need the blankets and that their job is to produce milk and eggs.
-The cows hold an emergency meeting (during that time, the other animals gather at the barn door to see what's going on) in which they come to a resolution.
+To re-establish order, Farmer Brown sends a letter back to the cows and hens on his own typewriter and tells them they do not need the blankets and that their job is to produce milk and eggs, which he has a neutral duck deliver to the cows, who hold an emergency meeting (during that time, the other animals gather at the barn door to see what's going on) in which they come to a resolution.
 They promise the farmer that if he gives them the blankets, they will give him their typewriter.
-A neutral duck agrees to deliver the typewriter once the cows and hens have the blankets.
+The duck from earlier agrees to deliver the typewriter once the cows and hens have the blankets.

 Farmer Brown decides the deal is fair, so he leaves the electric blankets for the cows and waits for the duck to deliver the typewriter.
 Instead of delivering the typewriter, the ducks send him a letter which states that their pond is boring, and they would like a diving board, which they get.